AndreaCeolin/Wikipedia/README.md

     Time UserA3 Topic Comment
     ....

 The file will contain a total of 167680 triplets.
-Now you can run your analysis.
+Now you can run your analysis and try to predict A's behavioral change.

 Enjoy it!